Professional degrees of public health: Public health medicine specialist

 The public health medicine specialists are medical specialists in the field of public health registered with the Malaysian National Specialist Registry (NSR).
 The prerequisites for registration is the process of a medical degree who is registered with the Malaysian Medical Council, a Master of Public Health degree, and either a Doctor of Public Health degree or a Doctor of Philosophy degree from a medical or public health school, and with six months to one-year postgraduation working experience in Public Health.

+Zambia

+Postgraduate education in public health in Zambia has developed in response to national health priorities and the need for trained professionals in disease prevention, health systems management, and population health.
+Public health programmes are offered by both public and private higher education institutions and are structured to address regional and global public health challenges.

+Master of Public Health (MPH) programmes in Zambia are generally open to candidates from medical, health sciences, and selected non-health disciplines, subject to institutional entry requirements.
+These programmes typically span one to two academic years for full-time study and combine taught coursework with applied research and field-based learning.
+Core areas of study commonly include epidemiology, biostatistics, environmental and occupational health, health policy and administration, and social and behavioural sciences.

+Doctoral-level programmes, such as the Doctor of Public Health (DrPH), are designed for experienced professionals seeking advanced roles in public health leadership, policy development, research, or academic teaching.
+Admission usually requires a relevant master’s degree and professional experience in health or related sectors.

+Institutions offering postgraduate public health education in Zambia include the University of Zambia, Levy Mwanawasa Medical University, Texila American University Zambia, and Cavendish University Zambia.
+Graduates of these programmes typically pursue careers in government health services, non-governmental organisations, international agencies, research institutions, and academia.

 United Kingdom

 In the United Kingdom, the MPH or MSc in Public Health is usually a one-year full-time program.
 Taught modules typically account for two-thirds of the MPH and a project one third.
 Students may be medical or non-medical graduates.
 Degrees vary in their content, but most cover similar areas of public health.
 Because of the key role played by public health practitioners in the NHS a UK MPH also often includes health economics.

 Degrees that include a substantial epidemiological component are more selective and some require applicants to demonstrate ability before applying, by the completion of an online test MPH Selection Test.